Say NO to a Golf Resort and Housing Development in West Wirral - SAVE OUR GREEN BELT!

 Wirral Council is proposing to override planning policy to allow a private developer to build a golf resort and luxury housing estate on a huge 295 acres of Green Belt Land between Hoylake, West Kirby and Meols.

-The development includes a 90 bed - 5 star hotel, conference facilities and spa, 2 golf courses and clubhouses, a links academy, large car park (for 1000s of cars), a new link road, maintenance buildings and, so far, 160 luxury houses and 40 luxury apartments (all Band H).
+The development includes a 90 bed - hotel, conference facilities and spa, 2 golf courses and clubhouses, a links academy, large car park, a new link road, maintenance buildings and, so far, 160 luxury houses and 40 luxury apartments (all Band H).

 It is clear that this is, in fact, a Green Belt Housing Development with the “smokescreen” of a Golf Resort attached!

 This would set a VERY DANGEROUS PRECEDENT for development on Green Belt Land.
 Already a developer has submitted plans for a further housing estate in West Kirby adjacent to the proposed Golf Resort!
-There are other submissions for Green Belt Land in Greasby and Saughall Massie.
+There are other submissions for Green Belt Land in Greasby and Saughall Massie and across the Wirral.

 THE PREFERRED DEVELOPER HAS A DUBIOUS TRACK RECORD